On continuation and convex Lyapunov functions: On convexity

-such that the function $V$ must satisfy $\langle \nabla V(x), F(x)-x \rangle < 0$ for all $x\in \mathbb{R}^n\setminus \{0\}$.
-Hence, if there is a non-zero fixed point\footnote{Note, here we heavily exploit the underlying vector space structure to be able to compare $x$ and $F(x)$.} of $F$, we contradict the existence of such a $V$.
-For a visual example, see Figure~\ref{fig:ncvxLyap} for phase portraits illustrating dynamical systems with such a fixed point that obstruct the existence of a \textit{smooth convex} Lyapunov function.
-As one will be able to infer from the results below, $F$ cannot point (radially) outward.
-Indeed, it is known that for \textit{homogeneous} Lyapunov functions this can also not be true~\cite[Proposition~1]{ref:sepulchre1996homogeneous}.
+Similarly, in our setting, for $n>1$, one can construct vector field examples $\dot{x}=F(x)$ over $\mathbb{R}^n$ such that $0$ is globally asymptotically stable, $F$ is smooth, yet no smooth convex Lyapunov function exists.
+To see why, for the sake of contradiction, one can exploit that by convexity we must have $ \langle \nabla V(x), x\rangle \geq 0$ $\forall x\in \mathbb{R}^n $ and due to the stability assumption we have $ \langle \nabla V(x),F(x)\rangle <0$ $ \forall x\in \mathbb{R}^n\setminus\{0\} $ such that the function $V$ must satisfy $\langle \nabla V(x), F(x)-x \rangle < 0$ for all $x\in \mathbb{R}^n\setminus \{0\}$.
+Hence, if there is a non-zero fixed point\footnote{Note, here we heavily exploit the underlying vector space structure to be able to compare $x$ and $F(x)$.} of $F$, we contradict the existence of such a $V$. {See Figure~\ref{fig:ncvxLyap} for a phase portrait illustrating a dynamical system with a fixed point obstructing the existence of a \textit{smooth, convex} Lyapunov function.} As one will be able to infer from the results below, $F$ cannot point (radially) outward.
+Indeed, it is known that for \textit{homogeneous} Lyapunov functions this can also not be true~\cite[Prop.~1]{ref:sepulchre1996homogeneous}. {We also remark that for convex Lyapunov functions Property~(V-\ref{prop:iii:V}) is implied by Property~(V-\ref{prop:i:V})~\cite[Lem.~4.1]{ref:ahmadi2018sos}.}

+We will now formalize this observation. {To do so, we introduce the notion of a homotopy.
+The functions $f,g\in C^0(X;Y)$ are said to be \textit{homotopic} when there is a continuous map $H:[0,1]\times X\to Y$ such that for any $x\in X$ we have that $x \mapsto H(0,x)=f(x)$ while $x\mapsto H(1,x)=g(x)$.
+The homotopy is said to be a \textit{straight-line homotopy} when $H$ is simply of the form $H(s,x)=(1-s)f(x)+sg(x)$.
+Note that homotopies only become interesting beyond $X=Y=\mathbb{R}^n$,~\textit{e.g.}, on manifolds \textit{or} when requiring more structure to be preserved along the homotopy, as is done in this article.
+See~\cite{ref:jongeneel2023topological} for more on homotopies in the context of control theory.
+See also Section~\ref{sec:homotopy:path} for more on how homotopies allow us to discuss path-connectedness.}